Critical and near-critical relaxation of holographic superfluids: Boundary model

-The right hand side of the equation is similar to the variation of the free energy that would appear in the Ginzburg-Landau equation, multiplied with a complex prefactor which is inspired by the dissipative Gross-Pitaevski equations used in \cite{PhysRevLett.127.101601,Yan:2022jfc}, see also \cite{RevModPhys.74.99,doi:10.1137/0142054}.
+The right hand side of \eqref{eq2} is similar to the variation of the free energy that would appear in the Ginzburg-Landau equation, multiplied with a complex prefactor which is inspired by the dissipative Gross-Pitaevski equations used in \cite{RevModPhys.74.99,PhysRevLett.127.101601,Yan:2022jfc}.
 The left hand side is essentially a gauge-covariant time-derivative plus some extra terms whose relevance will become clear shortly.
-The gauge covariance is necessary in order to respect the background gauge-invariance (without dynamical photon) described in \cite{Maeda:2010br} which arises as a consequence of large gauge transformations which do not fall off towards the boundary and hence change the boundary values of the bulk fields such as $\mA_t$.
+The gauge covariance is necessary in order to respect the background gauge-invariance which arises as a consequence of large gauge transformations which do not fall off towards the boundary and hence change the boundary values of the bulk fields such as $\mA_t$ \cite{Maeda:2010br}.

-Because \eqref{eq2} contains complex factors, we can split it into a real and imaginary part when trying to solve it (after dividing by $e^{i \psi}$ on both sides).
-Besides the trivial case $\phi=0$ which we will ignore, the real part of this equation only depends on $\phi(t)$ and has the non-trivial exact solution
+Because \eqref{eq2} contains complex factors, we can split it into a real and imaginary part (after dividing by $e^{i \psi}$ on both sides).
+Ignoring the trivial case $\phi=0$, the real part of this equation only depends on $\phi(t)$ and has the exact solution

 with $\phi(0)=\phi_0$.
-This solution can then be plugged into the imaginary part of \eqref{eq2} in order to obtain an algebraic equation that can be solved for the gauge-invariant expression $\dot{\psi}-C_1\mA_{t}$ (see appendix~\ref{detofpara}).
+This can be plugged into the imaginary part of \eqref{eq2} in order to obtain an algebraic equation for the gauge-invariant expression $\dot{\psi}-C_1\mA_{t}$.
 Obtaining a unique solution for both $\psi(t)$ \textit{and} $\mA_t(t)$ requires some kind of gauge fixing condition.

 As a simple consistency check, looking for non-trivial ($\phi\neq0$) static solutions yields

 when $C_4 \dr>0$, i.e.~we observe the expected formation of the superfluid phase, and the deviation of the chemical potential $\mu=\mA_t$ from its value $\mu=\rho$ in the normal phase.